feast-dev/feast/docs/getting-started/architecture/model-inference.md

 Note that generative models using Retrieval Augmented Generation (RAG) do require features where the [document embeddings](../../reference/alpha-vector-database.md) are treated as features, which Feast supports (this would fall under "Online Model Inference with Online Features").

+### Client Orchestration
+Implicit in the code examples above is a design choice about how clients orchestrate calls to get features and run model inference.
+The examples had a Feast-centric pattern because they are inputs to the model, so the sequencing is fairly obvious.
+An alternative approach can be Inference-centric where a client would call an inference endpoint and the inference service would be responsible for orchestration.